maybeharshit/filemanager/readme.txt

-this is a hobby project to learn c
+this is a hobby project for me to learn low level C

-please feel free to email me if you have any suggestions